Where to set up a Tokenized Fund

 Registered funds are a class of open-ended funds that are regulated but do not need a license.
 The fund will need to go through a registration process with the CIMA including the submission of the fund offering memorandum.

-In a registered fund, the minimum amount invested per investor must be at least USD 100,000.
+In a registered fund, the minimum subscription amount per investor must be at least USD 100,000.
+However, this could presents some challenges if the issuer is planning to enable a secondary market for their tokenized fund units.

 Unlike Malta, under Cayman law there are no qualifying investor requirements and no assets under management threshold but local requirements where the fund interests are marketed and sold may apply.